 Stakeholder engagement lies at the forefront of our approach.
 Our community's active involvement is essential to the future success of the region.
-By fostering open lines of communication, prompting dialogue and providing opportunities for participation, BCGC aim to ensure that the voices of all residents are heard and their perspectives are given adequate consideration.
+By fostering open lines of communication and providing opportunities for participation, BCGC aim to ensure that the voices of all residents are heard and their perspectives are given adequate consideration.

-Effective governance and leadership are vital in translating our vision into tangible results.
+Leadership is vital in translating our vision into tangible results.
 BCGC is dedicated to providing transparent decision-making processes, clear roles & responsibilities and robust accountability mechanisms.
 In leveraging the expertise of Council members, staff and committees, we strive to ensure that our actions are driven by the best interests of the Belyuen community.